-MetLife Europe d.a.c. is a private company limited by shares and is registered in Ireland under company number 415123.
+MetLife Europe d.a.c. is a private company limited by shares, registered in Ireland under company number 415123.
 Registered office at 20 on Hatch, Lower Hatch Street, Dublin 2, Ireland.
 UK branch office at Invicta House, Trafalgar Place, Brighton BN1 4FR.
-Branch registration number: BR008866.
+Branch establishment number: BR008866.
 MetLife Europe d.a.c. (trading as MetLife) is authorised and regulated by Central Bank of Ireland.
-Deemed authorised by the Prudential Regulation Authority.
-Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
-Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.
+Authorised by the Prudential Regulation Authority in the UK.
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority in the UK.
+Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.